magmide/purpose-talk/slides.md

 </v-click>

 <!--
-so separation logic was invented. instead of a normal conjunction operator that allows you to duplicate assertion, it has the *separating* conjunction (written with a star, `*`, pronounced "and separately"), which basically requires that different assertions aren't allowed to talk about the same pieces of state. for example, it's not allowed for the separating conjunction to be used on assertions that talk about the same piece of memory, even if the assertions are consistent with each other the assertions have to be *disjoint*, or separate (which is why it's called separation logic) this means that you can never duplicate an assertion about the same spot in memory, in order to pass a function an assertion you either have to make a fresh copy of the data in a new place or *give the assertion away*. this is why an assertion in separation logic nicely encodes *ownership* of finite resources, resources that can be created, mutated, and destroyed. there are a few more concepts in separation logic, such as the separating implication and the frame rule, but the separating conjunction is the main idea.
+back to separation logic
+*separating* conjunction
+use star, pronounced "and separately" must be disjoint even when consistent assertions are *disjoint*, or separate can't duplicate have to give away knowledge, or ownership other ideas, separating implication, frame rule

+but what about multiple read only? what about concurrency or atomics?
 -->

 ---